Brown-ECON2020-Master/hw-1-2/README.md

 ### Assignment 2:
 - Please complete the "In-Class Exercise 1" in the slides 2_SoftwareEngineering.pdf.
 - Please complete "Assignment 2" in slides 2_SoftwareEngineering.pdf.
+- See ".gitignore" file as a template.
+With this file, you can store .dta or .csv files for this assignment in the same local directory in your machine.
 - **Please make a new branch called "hw2-submission".
 When completed, for submission of your codes, please issue a pull request with assigning the instructor and the TAs as reviewers.**
 - (If you can, please feel free to do so for your Assignment 1 submission as well.
 We are formally starting this way of submission because we will first cover the concepts of "branch" and "pull request" in 2_SoftwareEngineering.pdf.)